EXPERT LEGAL ADVICE from normal people

 Wills, Probate, Lasting Powers of Attorney & Estate Planning

 If you die without a Will, the law sets out what happens to your estate.
 If you own a property, or have a child, having a Will is fundamental.
-A Will allows you to plan for the future, whether it is to reduce Inheritance Tax or Care Home Fees by leaving your estate in the most tax efficient way possible, or to appoint guardians for any minor children.
-A Will can also help to avoid your Estate being contested in the Courts (usually by a family member who has not been included).
+A Will allows you to plan for the future, whether it is to reduce Inheritance Tax or Care Home Fees by leaving your estate in the most tax efficient way possible, or to appoint guardians for any children.
+A Will can also help to avoid your Estate being contested in the Courts.
+This often happens when a family member feels they were 'owed' from your Will.
+Also, it helps with a married couple who have children with previous partners and want to ensure their child has what you feel is right for them.

 As well as having an up to date Will, Lasting Powers of Attorneys can be invaluable.
 A Lasting Power of Attorney (LPA) can be made for both Property and Finances as well as Health and Welfare.
 LPAs allow people chosen by you to make decisions on your behalf if you no longer have the capacity to make such decisions, for instance if you were to suffer a stroke, or dementia.
 Each LPA must be registered with the Office of the Public Guardian before it can be used.

-If you or a member of your family were to lose capacity without making a Lasting Power of Attorney, the Court of Protection would decide who should make financial or health decisions for you.
+If you or a member of your family were to lose capacity without making a Lasting Power of Attorney, in most cases, the Court of Protection would decide who should make financial or health decisions for you.
 In such cases we are able to assist in the Court of Protection proceedings to make the process as smooth as possible.